Creativity in a team - how do you solve the blockage in your head?

 An example of an exercise that can increase individual creativity in a team is the so-called “alternative use test”, Also known as“ paperclip exercise ”.
 It was developed by JP Guilford in 1967 and is still used in psychology to measure and promote creativity.
 The idea is to come up with as many different ways as possible of using a paper clip: as a hair clip, hole punch, fish hook …

-The important thing is that the first step is about the number of ideas and not about quality.
+The important thing is: The first step is about the number of ideas and not about quality.
 I can also use a paper clip to cut spinach into smaller pieces.
 Is that helpful?
-In my view, initially not.
-But when many people in the team express similar “unhelpful” ideas, the likelihood of coming up with completely new ideas increases - which may then add value.
-Give space!
+From my point of view, not at first.
+But if many people in the team express similar “not very helpful” ideas, the probability of coming up with completely new ideas increases - which may then create added value after all.
+Give freedom!
 The psychological safety should also be part of the team.

 Even more scientifically and psychologically based approachesBy the way, you can find out how you can become more creative and innovative in your team and company in our Team development tool Echometer.